 Watermill Station Office Suites

-Watermill Station is conveniently located in the heart of the thriving south fork of Long Island, well-known for its affluent visitors and residents.
+whatsapp kettenbrief flirt Nakamura Watermill Station is conveniently located in the heart of the thriving south fork of Long Island, well-known for its affluent visitors and residents.
 Businesses can take advantage of a multitude of market opportunities in this popular area, whether in the medical, legal, construction, design, personal fitness, or other fields of service.
 In fact, many successful companies utilize the Southampton area as a satellite location to their prime hub in New York City.
-Just past the relative hustle and bustle of Southampton, Watermill Station offers a calming setting, where birds can be heard chirping outside your office window, absent the sounds of police sirens and honking horns.
+Just past the relative hustle and bustle of Southampton, Watermill Station offers a calming setting.
+Birds can be heard chirping outside your office window, absent the sounds of police sirens and honking horns.
 A short stroll into town offers numerous eateries across the street from the famous wind mill.
-Gorgeous ocean beaches are a mere mile or two from the office, and all of the business amenities you need are within close reach.
+Gorgeous ocean beaches are a mere mile or two from the office.
+All of the business amenities you need are within close reach.

 Watermill Station History

-Watermill Station originally opened in 1875 on the west side of Halsey Lane (now Old Mill Road), and served the Sag Harbor Branch.
+single deck blackjack online free Watermill Station originally opened in 1875 on the west side of Halsey Lane (now Old Mill Road).
+It served the Sag Harbor Branch.
 On June 1, 1895, the Long Island Rail Road built the Montauk Extension east of Bridgehampton, New York, transforming the line into the Montauk Branch.
-The station was moved to its current site in August 1903, and had a connecting road along the line to Deerfield Road which was eliminated sometime after the station was closed, but has since been rebuilt as the former station and surrounding land was converted (in the early 2010s) into an office complex.
+The station was moved to its current site in August 1903.
+It had a connecting road along the line to Deerfield Road which was eliminated sometime after the station was closed.
+It has since been rebuilt as the former station and surrounding land was converted (in the early 2010s) into an office complex.
 The station was closed in the 1940s, but continued to be used as a stop until 1968.
 Unlike the nearby Bridgehampton station, which was razed in 1964 and replaced with a shelter in 1968, Watermill Station continues to stand well after it was closed by the Long Island Rail Road, and operated as a restaurant for much of the late-20th Century.

 Water Mill History